Research-Squirrel-Engineers/DGUF_PointSamplingTool/Review_Draft.md

 From the perspective of a developer whose intention it is to modify and/or extend the software, several crucial things are important and also met by the software we are reviewing.
 At first, we need to remark that an extension of the software is enabled by the software being published on Github and is licensed under the GNU GPL license.
 This license not only enables other developers to reuse the software, but also the modification of the software for their own uses under the condition that the software is published under the same license.
 As an open license which intends to promote the usage of free software, we think that this license is a good choice for a QGIS plugin.

 To get developers encouraged to work on and extend a software, a clear and concise documentation of its purpose along with examples and a documented source code is very beneficial.
 In the case of the PointSampling Tool we can see that the software itself contains many comments in the given Python source code.
 It does not provide a HTML documentation, though, which might give it a better accessibility especially for novice programmers.
-However, we must acknowledge that the actual source code needed to execute the PointSampling Tool QGIS plugin is very limited and manageable, so one might argue that this is not hindering developers to get into extending the plugin.
+However, we must acknowledge that the actual source code needed to execute the *Point Sampling Tool* QGIS plugin is very limited and manageable, so one might argue that this is not hindering developers to get into extending the plugin.
 As with any QGIS Python plugin being developed, the process to set up a plugin and to create QGIS plugins in general is well-documented by the QGIS application framework itself, so that the developer is in no immediate need to provide the documentation itself.
 It is in the nature of QGIS plugins that also no compilation of the source code or other steps to build the application are needed, so that we can conclude that the building process is well-documented and easily comprehensible for the average developer.

 However, what is not immediately obvious for a developer is the current state of implementation and application examples of the plugin.
-For this publication, we created example data to test the functionality of the QGIS Plugin - something a developer who wants to extend the plugin also needs to do in order to learn about all the plugin's features.
+For this publication, we created example data to test the functionality of the QGIS plugin - something a developer who wants to extend the plugin also needs to do in order to learn about all the plugin's features.
 Here, a developer would expect either some documented tests on how the functionality of the plugin could be assessed or example data which could be provided in the project repository which helps to sharpen the intention of the plugin as provided by the author.

 Besides providing this insight for a developer, sample data can also be vital to explain the usefulness of a plugin for a new user or user group, so that we recommend the creation of a small tutorial page either on Github or another linked web resource.